Leaderboard

 2 points

-Let’s get this ‘Day Trip’ topic back on track as I’m old enough to remember when half the back page of the E.Post listed all the different rail trips available that weekend. (full page at Bank holidays) As a railway fireman I also worked on quite a few, the first one I remember was Easter Sunday 1950 when the Ilkeston Labour Party ran a trip from Ilkeston (run round the train via Bennerly Junc.) to Rhyl.
+23. Let’s get this ‘Day Trip’ topic back on track as I’m old enough to remember when half the back page of the E.Post listed all the different rail trips available that weekend. (full page at Bank holidays) As a railway fireman I also worked on quite a few, the first one I remember was Easter Sunday 1950 when the Ilkeston Labour Party ran a trip from Ilkeston (run round the train via Bennerly Junc.) to Rhyl.
 Nth.
 Wales.
 10 coaches & a ‘Black 5’ in charge.
-Bit of a ‘hic up’ at Crewe as no conductor to Rhyl waiting , 20 minutes before one turned up looking forward to the overtime he would be2 points
+Bit of a ‘hic up’ at Crewe as no conductor to Rhyl waiting , 20 minutes before one turned up looking forward to the overtime he would be

 1 point

-Went in the garden around 4.30 this afternoon.. it was quite warm and the ground is just right for weeding, so worked for about an hour as it was still light enough.......
+26. Went in the garden around 4.30 this afternoon.. it was quite warm and the ground is just right for weeding, so worked for about an hour as it was still light enough.......
 I love it that the evenings are getting lighter now.
 The cats loved my being outside and were 'helping' me by rolling over on the soil where I was working.
 I had to keep moving them along.
-They get quite frivolous when the weather is warm and we are working outside!1 point
+They get quite frivolous when the weather is warm and we are working outside!

 1 point